Mayyixx/Big-Caverns/shops.md

 # Les shops

-Il y a deux shops dans les Big Caverns: le Trainway Shop (trouvable dans les Lower Mines, tenu par Bobby) et le King's Shop (trouvable dans le
-Village du Knight's Shaft, tenu par Matt).
-Il y a également le Bazaar, qui est un shop spécial.
+There are two shops in the Big Caverns: the Trainway Shop (can be found in Lower Mines, managed by Bobby) and the King's Shop (can be found in Knight's Shaft's Village, managed by Matt).
+There is also the Bazaar which is a special shop.

 ## Trainway Shop